ccollie/valkey-rfc/TimeSeries.md

 The timeseries data type also supports memory management related callbacks:

-* free: Frees the time series object when it is deleted, expired or evicted.
+* free: Frees the time series object when it is deleted, expired, or evicted.
 * defrag: Supports active defrag for Bloom filter objects
 * mem_usage: Reports bytes used by a Bloom object and is used by the MEMORY USAGE command
 * copy: Supports a deep copy of time series objects and is used by the COPY command
-* free_effort: Determine whether the bloom object's memory needs to be lazy reclaimed or synchronously freed.
-We return the number of filters in the bloom object as the free effort and this is similar to how the core handles free_effort for aggregated objects.
+* free_effort: Determine whether the bloom object's memory needs to be lazily reclaimed or synchronously freed.
+We return the number of filters in the bloom object as the free effort, and this is similar to how the core handles free_effort for aggregated objects.

 ### Replication